Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

-Finally, in Fig.~\ref{fig:gdispmod} we show the dispersive predictions for the modulus of the $g^0_0$, both for UFD$_B$ and UFD$_C$, as well as the modulus of $g^1_1$.
-Recall there is no data for these moduli in the unphysical region.
+Finally, in Fig.~\ref{fig:gdispmod} we show the dispersive predictions for the modulus of the $g^0_0$, both for UFD$_B$ and UFD$_C$, as well as the modulus of $g^1_1$, but this time down to the unphysical region and versus data in the physical region.
+Recall there are no data for these moduli in the unphysical region.
 Our only input there is the \pipi phase shift with the corresponding quantum numbers.
-These moduli are calculated using the Mushkelishvili-Omn\'es formalism explained in Section \ref{sec:DR}.
-Obviously the predictions for the unphysical region of $g^0_0$ differ when using the UFD$_B$ or UFD$_C$, since they provide different inputs.
-In both cases we clearly see a peak corresponding to the $f_0(980)$ resonances and a lower energy ``bump'' that is associated to the $\sigma/f_0(500)$ resonance, which is well-known to be very wide and not a Breit-Wigner-like shape \cite{Pelaez:2015qba}.
+These moduli are calculated using the Muskhelishvili-Omn\`{e}s formalism explained in Section \ref{sec:DR}.
+Obviously, the predictions for the unphysical region of $g^0_0$ differ when using the UFD$_B$ or UFD$_C$, since they provide different inputs.
+In both cases we clearly see a peak corresponding to the $f_0(980)$ resonances and a lower energy ``bump'' that is associated with the $\sigma/f_0(500)$ resonance, which is well-known to be very wide and not a Breit-Wigner-like shape \cite{Pelaez:2015qba}.
 In general, since the modulus of the UFD$_B$ is larger than that of the UFD$_C$ in the physical region, it is also larger in the unphysical one.
-Fortunately, we have already seen that the contributions of this wave to other dispersion relations is not significant, and thus they barely change when using one input or the other.
+Fortunately, we have already seen that the contributions of this wave to other dispersion relations are not significant, and thus they barely change when using one input or the other.

-In contrast, we have seen that the $g^1_1$ plays a relevant role, even dominant, for several dispersion relations, even for the crossed channel and in particular for the \pik scalar waves (where the controversial scalar resonance \kap lies).
-But, as seen in the right panel of Fig.~\ref{fig:gdispmod}, {\it for the same UFD input}, we get two incompatible predictions for the unphysical region.
+In contrast, we have seen that $g^1_1$ plays a relevant role, if not dominant, for several dispersion relations, even for the crossed channel and in particular for the \pik scalar waves (where the controversial scalar resonance \kap lies).
+Remarkably, as seen in the right panel of Fig.~\ref{fig:gdispmod}, {\it for the same UFD input}, we get two incompatible predictions for the unphysical region, depending on whether they come from the unsubtracted or once-subtracted dispersion relation.
 In principle, they should be the same.
 As we have seen, this is in part responsible for the dramatic difference in the dispersive output for the \pik $S$-wave.
 This will severely affect the extraction of the \kap pole that we will discuss in section \ref{sec:kappa}.

 Thus, the conclusion we reach from this first test is that fairly good-looking fits to the data do not fulfill the dispersive representation.
 And this happens in different energy regions and affects different contributions in both the $s$ and $t$ channel processes.
-Fortunately this will be amended in the next section.
+Fortunately, it will be possible to amend this in the next section.